the DuPage County Forensic Science Center

 evidence to our laboratory.

-Chemistry and Microscopy Section comprises Drug Chemistry and Trace Chemistry.
+Chemistry and Microscopy Section comprises Drug Chemistry.
 Drug chemistry analyzes evidence suspected to

 if finger, palm, and footprints found at a crime scene can be identified